noSpamProxy/Reports/Get-RejectionReport (Database)/README.md

 - Total count of rejected emails.
 - Total count of rejected emails for each Filter and Action.

-This version uses the NoSPamProxy WebServices to acquire the required information.
-This is suited for small to medium sized installations.
-For large installations, the [Database Version](../Get-RejectionReport%20(Database)) version instead.
+This version accesses the NoSpamProxy database directly and is much faster than the other version.
+The drawback is that most NoSpamProxy installations do not allow remote access to the Database so this script needs to be run locally on the Intranet Role.

 ## Usage